stautuan/cs50w-01wiki/README.md

 ## Features

-- Visiting `/wiki/TITLE` displays the contents of the Wiki.
+- Visiting `/wiki/TITLE` displays the contents of an entry.
 - The search bar allows users to find entries.
 Exact matches redirect to the entry page, while partial matches display relevant search results.
 - **Create New Page** opens a form for adding a new entry.
 If the title exists, an error message appears; otherwise, the entry is saved.
 - Each entry page has an edit link, it prepopulates a textarea with existing content.
 Users can save changes.